The Tom’s Hardware Show Today: Hacker Details DIY Magnetic Levitation Switches

 You can watch The Tom’s Hardware Show live today via the video below.
 If you watch the show live on YouTube or Facebook, you can also submit your questions live on air via chat.

-This week, we’ll also do a demo of two gaming microphones: the Roccat Torch and Razer Seiren X to see which one our viewers prefer hearing.
+This week, we’ll also do a demo of the Roccat Torch RGB gaming microphone and see if the viewers like what they hear (and see).

 The Tom’s Hardware Show is our weekly livestream dedicated to all things PC enthusiasts love, from CPUs to GPUs and gaming peripherals.
 You can catch it every Thursday at 3 p.m.
 ET on Tom’s Hardware’s YouTube, Facebook and Twitch channels.
 It’s also available as a podcast.